History of the NFL championship: 1966–1969: The Super Bowl era: Pre-merger with the AFL

-The AFL, on the other hand, raised its total franchise number to ten with the Miami Dolphins joining the Eastern Division in 1966 and the Cincinnati Bengals joining the Western Division in 1968.
-The league until 1969 kept using the one-game-playoff format except when division tie-breakers were needed.
-In its final season, 1969, the AFL adopted a four-team playoff to determine its champion.

 Following the NFL and AFL Championship Games for the through seasons, the NFL champion played the AFL champion in Super Bowls I through IV, the only true inter-league championship games in the history of professional football.
 The first two of these games were known as the AFL-NFL Championship Game, as the title Super Bowl was not chosen until 1968.
 Thus the third AFL-NFL matchup was dubbed "Super Bowl III" and the first two matches were retronamed as Super Bowls I and II.
 The first two games were convincingly won by the NFL's Packers, the last two by the AFL's New York Jets and Kansas City Chiefs, leaving the leagues even at 2–2 in "Championship" competition when they subsequently merged.

-All participants in those four AFL-NFL championship games were either AFL champions or NFL champions in the record books, no matter the outcome of the Super Bowl.
-Three of the four league champions who lost one of the first four Super Bowls would eventually win at least one.
-The exception is the Minnesota Vikings which went to three others and lost all of them.

-1970–present: The Super Bowl era
+1970–present: The Super Bowl era: Post-merger with the AFL to present day

-Post–merger

 After the season and Super Bowl IV, the AFL and NFL fully merged and underwent a re-alignment for the season.
 Three of the pre-merger NFL teams were transferred to the AFC (Browns, Colts, and Steelers) to level the conferences (AFC and NFC) at 13 teams each; each conference split into three divisions.